Tickets

 Book your JR Pass today

-JR Pass: Whole Japan Access with Ordinary Seats
+JR Pass: Whole Japan Access with 1st & 2nd Class Seats

 Extended validity